-Building on the great success of the school in the first six years, the School embarked on strategic work to expand opportunities.
-In the winter of 2016, the Board of Trustees approved a new mission and a new name for the School, launching One Schoolhouse, and a new co-ed program: the Online Independent School.
+Building on the great success of the school in the first six years, the School embarked on strategic work to expand opportunities in 2015.
+In the winter of 2016, the Board of Trustees approved a new mission and a new name for the School, launching One Schoolhouse, and a new co-ed program.
 Co-ed courses launched in the fall of 2016 to great success, with higher than expected enrollment.